Theophile-Wemaere/TPM-sniffing/README.md

 This laptop is very easy to disassemble (in my opinion), because the keyboard/touchpad is plugged on the same side as the battery and everything else, so you don't have to remove the keyboard (like for other thinkpad).

-Once I removed the motherboard (MB) completely, I examined every chip that could ne a TPM, and one the backside of the MB, I found it :
+Once I removed the motherboard (MB) completly, I examined every chip that could ne a TPM, and one the backside of the MB, I found it :

 ![](img/img1.png)
 ![](img/img2.png)